vladopajic/go-actor-examples/README.md

 make run 01_producer_consumer  # run by full file name
 ```

-Some examples are intentionally surprising.
+Some examples are **intentionally surprising**.
 They may stop early, wait forever,
 or expose a lifecycle problem.
 Treat those examples as puzzles: predict why the
 behavior happens before reading the following fix example.